-The proposed administrative order may require that the noncustodial/responsible parent and/or the custodial parent provide health insurance (or cash medical support).
+A child support order may require that the noncustodial parent and/or the custodial parent provide health insurance coverage (or cash medical support).

-Whether the child is enrolled in Medicaid/QUEST (public health insurance benefits)
+whether the child is enrolled in Medicaid/QUEST (public health insurance benefits);

-Which party is obligated by the current child support order to provide private medical insurance coverage for the child
+which party is obligated by the current child support order to provide private medical insurance coverage for the child;

-the cost of adding the child(ren) to the existing coverage or the difference between self-only and family coverage
+the cost of adding the child(ren) to the existing coverage or the difference between self-only and family coverage;

-whether private health insurance is available to either parent
+whether private health insurance is available to either parent;

 whether private health insurance is accessible to the child(ren)